Amulet Theatre

 The Amulet was acquired by the Bristol Academy of Performing Arts (BAPA) in the mid-2000s, who refurbished the building, using it as an education and training centre known as the Academy, with a full programme of public theatre and performance use in the evenings.
 BAPA went into administration in 2011, and the Amulet was acquired by a private owner and has been closed as a theatre since.
 The auditorium has been in use as a gym, but there is no record of planning permission having been obtained for this use.

-Theatres Trust submitted strong objections to the 2020 and 2021 proposals.
-Our submissions cited a lack of evidence that the theatre is surplus to requirements and therefore the proposals conflict with local and national planning policy.
+In 2020 and 2021, the owner of the Amulet submitted planning applications to convert the building into apartments with a portion of the ground floor converted into a retail unit.
+Theatres Trust submitted strong objections to the plans, citing a lack of evidence that the theatre is surplus to requirements and therefore the proposals conflict with local and national planning policy.
 We also expressed concern that there is a lack of clarity regarding the extent of the building to which the proposed change of use applies and that this could unwittingly cause the loss of the building’s protected theatre status.
-The full proposals would see irreversible alteration that would result in the permanent loss of this theatre as an asset for the town and its people.
+If the plans went ahead, it would see irreversible alteration that would result in the permanent loss of this theatre as an asset for the town and its people.
 It would also see a private individual profiting from what was a gift to the people of Shepton Mallet.

 Theatre potential

 Although the theatre has been used as a gym, it is thought that it remains substantially complete and that it could be quite easily reverted to live performance use, or used for compatible mixed arts, community and cultural use.
-There is no other provision within Shepton Mallet, little within the wider area and great interest in the facility amongst local theatre and community groups.
+There is no other provision within Shepton Mallet, little within the wider area, and great interest in the facility amongst local theatre and community groups.

 The addition of the building to the Theatres at Risk Register in 2022 resulted in several individuals contacting us to express their interest in using the venue for live performance / entertainment.
-We provided introductions to the owner and between the groups.
+In 2023 a local campaign group, Let’s Buy the Amulet, was formed.
+Comprising of local residents and arts group leaders, it has launched a bid to buy the Amulet Theatre.

 The campaign group is now moving forward with fundraising initiatives with the aim to purchase, restore and revive this key cultural venue.
 It is hoped a rejuvenated Amulet will also serve as a catalyst to support the regeneration of the town centre and high street.